rarible/immutable-x-sdk/README.md

 ## Usage

 SDK is written in TypeScript.
-You can use typing to explore SDK possibilities.
+You can use typings to explore SDK possibilities.

 ### Initialization